cml87/Spring_AOP/README.md

 DefaultIntroductionAdvisor is the default implementations for advisor that performs one or more AOP introductions.
 ProxyFactory is the factory for AOP proxies <u>to be used programmatically</u>.
 It allows us to obtain and configure AOP proxy instances in our code.

+- downcasting/upcasting
+- why do we need to call the constructor of superclass
+- proxies in Spring, CGLIB etc